nbam1/Vanguard-Charitable-Competitors/README.md

 # CompetitorAnalyzer

-Built by Neil Bam (nbam1) during summer internship at NimblDigital Consulting.
+Built by Neil Bam (nbam1) during a summer internship at NimblDigital Consulting.

 This app was built using Angular.
 The backend for the project uses:
  - SerpAPI : Searches the website for competitor companies and scrapes the websites for relevant information
  - PineconeAPI : Upserts the companies found into the database and analyzes how similar they are to Vanguard Charitable
  - OpenAI API : Takes the information scraped and generates a detailed and valuable report on the top competitors found.
-If no data was able to be scraped, then the agent finds any relevant information regarding the company on secondary source websites or news articles to create the report.
+If no data could be scraped, the agent finds any relevant information regarding the company on secondary source websites or news articles to create the report.

 ## Installing Dependencies